More Parts More Support

 Winters in the Northeast, where FCP Euro is headquartered, can be harsh at times.
-While not everyone experiences frigid cold and windy conditions during the winter months, those who are affected have some extra things to worry about.
+While not everyone experiences frigid cold and windy conditions during the winter months, those who are affected have more to worry about.
 Rubber dries up and hardens, oil becomes less viscous, and your cooling system has to work harder than ever.
 Add road salt to the mix, and you have the perfect combination to wreak havoc on your car.
 Rather than drive into the season without a change, the tips below will make your winter commutes easier and safer with minimal investment necessary.

 Install Winter Tires

-Winter tires aren't just more effective because of their tread design; the rubber compound is different than all-season tires.
-While the tread cuts through and evacuates snow and slush more effectively, the rubber is formulated in such a way as to remain more elastic at cold temperatures.
-By remaining elastic, they offer more grip in all conditions, including in the dry.
-In our experience, even an inexpensive set of winter tires performs better than the best all seasons.
+Winter tires aren't just more effective because of their tread design; the rubber compound is different from that of all-season tires.
+While the tread cuts through and evacuates snow and slush more effectively, the rubber is formulated to remain more elastic at cold temperatures.
+By remaining elastic, they provide more grip in all conditions, including dry ones.
+In our experience, even an inexpensive set of winter tires performs better than the best all-seasons.
+If you live further south, where you only get a few days of snow per year, winter tires could be overkill.
+A good set of all seasons would be more than adequate for the occasional snowfall.

 If you're looking for snow tire recommendations, the reviews on TireRack.com are a great place to start.
 Personally, I prefer Bridgestone Blizzaks or General Altimax Arctics for something with a bit lower price point.